ohnotnow/swarm-visualiser/Readme.md

 There is also a little bash script you can run by doing `./demo.sh` which will create two services and scale them randomly between 1-10 containers.

+## Development

+If you want to change the way things work there are two main files to look at.  `index.js` in the root of the project is the main nodejs code to set up express and talk to the Docker API.
+Then `public/index.html` has the layout/css and front-end javascript.
+If you are changing the way things look then you can read up on the [tailwindcss](https://tailwindcss.com/) and [AlpineJS](https://github.com/alpinejs/alpine) docs.
+You will also have to run `npm run dev` to get the full tailwind build so all the classes are available (comes in at about 1mb).
+Once you're done run `npm run prod` to have it run through [PurgeCSS](https://purgecss.com/) and you should be left with about 2-3kb of css instead.